Wuffll/final-thesis/README.md

-# final-work
+#

-This repository contains all the project files used for my final work "Human Character Models"
+This repository contains all the project files used for my thesis "Human Character Models"

 # Unreal Engine Files